Does the Word of God Support a Physical Rapture?

 - 1 Peter 4:17 Judgment begins with the house of God.
 This alone I believe will take a long period of time.
-This is not a judgment of "heaven or hell" but of our faithfulness and our works whether good or bad.
+This is not a judgment of heaven or hell but of our faithfulness and our works whether good or bad.
 I believe every believer will get a private time with our Lord, for He will handle us as His beloved.
-When finished, we will be dressed in white and ready to be presented to the Father faultless - Jude 24.
+When finished, we will be dressed in white and ready to be presented to the Father, faultless per Jude 24.
 This will occur prior to the wedding supper of the Lamb.

 - The Church and the lost have one thing in common; both are in the dark concerning the actual date of the event.
-We are not to be surprised or caught unaware: as in the days of Noah (Matthew 24:36-42); the parable of the fig tree (Matthew 24:32-35) or as in Daniel 12:9-10, the increase of evil and the lack of understanding.
+We are not to be surprised or caught unaware.
+It shall be as in the days of Noah (Matthew 24:36-42); per the parable of the fig tree (Matthew 24:32-35) or as in Daniel 12:9-10, the increase of evil and the lack of understanding.

-- During the 70th week, all will know the day of the coming of our Lord when the Antichrist sets himself up as "god" in the Jewish temple.
-1260 days and counting.
+- During the 70th week, all will know the day of the coming of our Lord when the Beast sets himself up as god in the Jewish temple - 1260 days and counting.

 - All the redeemed.
-2 Timothy 2:13 "If WE believe not, yet He abideth faithful: He cannot deny Himself."
-Our God's faithfulness does NOT depend on our spirituality at any given moment.
-Sadly but amazingly, at a time when I was as "unspiritual" as a believer could be; my Lord brought me back to reality by Him using me as an instrument of the saving Gospel and to witness with a wonderful result.
+2 Timothy 2:13 "If we believe not, yet He abideth faithful: He cannot deny Himself."
+Our God's faithfulness does not depend upon our spirituality at any given moment.
+Sadly but amazingly, at a time when I was as unspiritual as a believer could be; my Lord brought me back to reality by Him using me as an instrument of the saving Gospel as a witness with a wonderful result.